atomone-hub/genesis/README.md

  - [ ] Globally decentralized validator set.
  - [ ] What is a hub? connected zones and shards should use it as such, not make more connections out.
+ - [ ] Allow the staking distribution to hone its intelligence via slashing.
+ - [ ] Use real human connections to defend against AI.
  - [ ] XXX